mrKJames/pre_work/readme.md

 - [slack](https://slack.com/signin)

-our team name is xxxxxxx
+our team name is ibcs2018

 ### If you have questions:

 In slack, there is a channel called q&a.
 You can post and answer questions here.
 I will also check this channel everyday, giving help as needed.

+After you download Atom, you can share your code with me much like a google document.

 ## Download Atom: